AP EXCLUSIVE: Trump owl habitat cuts used 'faulty' science

 The barred owls, native to the eastern U.S., began affecting spotted owl numbers in Washington and Oregon about a decade ago as they expanded their range west and south, Henson said.

 Beginning in 2013, fish and wildlife biologists studied the impact of barred owl removal in four areas of northern California home to the smaller spotted owl.
-The pilot program, which wrapped up in August, showed spotted owl numbers stabilized when barred owl numbers were reduced, but continued to decline in areas without the removals.
+The pilot program, which wrapped up in August, showed spotted owl numbers stabilized when barred owl numbers were reduced.
+It continued to decline in areas without the removals.

 In rejecting the Trump rule, federal officials said the dual threats of wildfires and competition from the barred owl underscore why more forest needs protection — to make sure there's enough “redundancy” of habitat that a large fire won't doom the species.